 Background to invasion:

-The Pope’s declaration that English Catholics held no obligation to support their Queen encouraged a series of plots against Elizabeth, hoping to replace her with her cousin, Mary Queen of Scots.
-Having had her imprisoned over decades, Mary’s execution was the final straw for the Spanish.
+The Pope’s declaration that English Catholics held no obligation to support their Queen encouraged a series of plots against Elizabeth, hoping to replace her with her cousin, Mary, Queen of Scots.
+Having had her imprisoned over decades, Mary’s execution in 1587 was the final straw for the Spanish.

 What happened during the Spanish Armada?

 It was on 19th May 1588 that the Armada set off from Lisbon, then part of the Philip’s kingdom.
 Though a fleet had been ready since 1587, English raids on Cadiz saw the departure delayed by a number of months.

 Carrying 28,000 souls (8,000 sailors and 20,000 soldiers) and 2,500 guns on 130 ships (including 28 purpose-built warships), the Armada was under the command of the Duke of Medina-Sidonia – a man without any military or naval experience.

 Storms delayed the fleet travelling to the southern coast of the British Isles, but it finally reached its destination on 19th July; this delay had given the English Navy the chance to prepare.
 Having spotted the Armada, the first of the chain of beacons were lit, alerting the rest of the kingdom to the impending invasion.

 Commanding the English force was Lord Charles Howard and Sir Francis Drake, ready to take on the Spanish fleet, with around 200 ships.

 Philip’s orders to Medina-Sidonia were to sail up the Channel, close to the English coast, until he reached Margate Point.
 Here, he was to escort ships from Dunkirk, carrying the Duke of Parma’s army, to invade England.